➤ Swiss Travel Pass prices 2025 and 2026

 - The Swiss Travel Pass travel days are consecutive.
 If you don’t travel on such a day, it still counts as a travel day.

-- The time of validation is not relevant.
-There’s no difference between validating it on July 15 at 08:00 or July 15 at 19:00 PM.
+- The time at which you start using the pass on your first travel day doesn’t matter.
+There’s no difference between starting to use your Swiss Travel Pass on July 15 at 08:00, or July 15 at 19:00 PM.
 July 15 still counts as your first full day of traveling, and the pass is basically valid from 0:00 AM that day.
 In this example, an 8-day Swiss Travel Pass can be used for traveling on July 15, 16, 17, 18, 19, 20, 21, and 22.

 - Validity ends at 5:00 AM of the day following the last day.
 That allows you to complete late-night trips, even after midnight.
 In the above example, validity ends on July 23, 5:00 AM.